 A special resource study process will evaluate different management options to aid in making this determination.

-For more information, visit Criteria for New National Parks and NPS Management Policies 2006, chapter 1.
+For more information, visit Criteria for New National Parklands and NPS Management Policies 2006, chapter 1.

 Designation of new components or units of the National Wild and Scenic Rivers System